Good Debt vs Bad Debt: Unlock 5 Key Differences

 Examples of Bad Debt

-• Personal Loans for Non-Essentials: Taking out personal loans for vacations, luxury items, or non-essential purchases is generally considered bad debt.
-These items typically do not increase in value and can leave you with debt that offers no return on investment.
+• Personal Loans for Non-Essentials: Getting personal loans for vacations, luxury items, or other nonessential spending is considered as bad debt.
+They are the things that are not likely to be appreciated and may leave you with debt that brings no return on investment.

 Table: Good Debt vs Bad Debt